FlowStabilityHungary/FlowStabilityHungary.github.io/content/en/topics/Energiaegyenlet.md

 project_images: ["images/topics/turbulent_flow.jpg"]
 ---

-Prediction of turbulence is one of the most challenging problems in fluid mechanics, especially in a strong external disturbance environment.
-The motivation of this topic is that as turbulence can significantly affect flow losses and transport phenomena, prediction of it would have a lot of practical applications.
-Our research group works on developing and improvement techniques to predict the development of turbulence.
+Predicting the onset of turbulence is one of the most challenging problems in fluid mechanics, especially in a strong external disturbance environment.
+The motivation of this topic is that as turbulence can significantly affect flow losses and transport phenomena, prediction of its onset would have a lot of practical applications.
+Our research group works on developing and improving techniques to do this.

 If you are interested in this topic, write to Dr. Péter Tamás Nagy.